Filter By Topic

 Naipaul’s final two novels, Half a Life and Magic Seeds, revisit the question of what it means to lead a valuable life with a greater patience than he previously displayed for the possibilities of worthwhile belonging.
 This essay offers a different way through which the complexity and irresolution of these under-discussed novels might be approached by placing them in dialogue with the philosophical discussion of modern identity.
 Building upon the work of Charles Taylor and Kwame Anthony Appiah, among others, I argue that Naipaul’s late fiction reconsiders belonging and withdrawal as constituting a problematics of value.
 His late fiction takes seriously the difficulties of leading a life in relation to conflicting value systems, difficulties which are often overlooked in his own earlier writing and thinking.

-October 2025: Leo Kadokura is a PhD candidate and modern literature tutor at the University of Oxford.
-His project examines the reciprocal relationship between literary innovation and changing constructions of English national identity across the 20th century.
-He teaches 20th-century English literature with an emphasis upon global and postcolonial approaches.
+October 2025: Leo Kadokura is a lecturer in English literature at the University of Oxford.
+He teaches 18th to 21st-century literature with an emphasis upon global and postcolonial approaches.